 - Thinking about the impact fostering and adoption may have on your own family

-What training do I need to do while in TIPS-MAPP*?
+What training do I need to do before I complete TIPS-MAPP classes and homestudy process*?

 Mandatory Child Abuse Reporter Training

 Foster parents are mandatory reporters of child abuse.
 As mandatory reporters, foster parents are required to take Mandatory Child Abuse Reporter Training.
-At least two hours of Mandatory Child Abuse Reporter Training must be taken within one year of initial licensing and every five years thereafter.
-You can go to the Four Oaks/LSI training calendar page to find a training schedule or to take this class online, click this link: Mandatory reporter training.
+At least two hours of Mandatory Child Abuse Reporter Training must be taken before completing the licensing process and every five years thereafter.
+You can go to the Four Oaks/LSI training calendar page to find a live in-person training schedule or to take this class online, click this link: Mandatory reporter training.

 CPR & First Aid

-All licensed foster homes must be certified in CPR & First Aid through a nationally recognized training organization or by an equivalent trainer within their first year of licensure and every three years thereafter.
+All licensed foster homes must be certified in CPR & First Aid through a nationally recognized training organization before completing the licensing process.
 Foster parents shall maintain a certificate indicating the date of training and expiration.
 You can go to the Four Oaks/LSI training page to find a CPR and First Aid training near you.

 Medication Management Training

-Foster parents are required to take Medication Management Training during their first year of licensure.
+Foster parents are required to take Medication Management Training before completing the licensing process.
 To complete this requirement, foster parents must read the Medication Management Booklet and answer the ten review questions on pages 14 and 15 of this booklet.
 Foster parents must turn in their completed questionnaire to their Licensing Worker in order to receive credit for completing this required course.
 This training is worth one hour of foster parent training credit and only needs to be completed one time.

 Reasonable and Prudent Parent Standard Training